 Myth #1: UX is the same as UI design.

 User interface design is a small piece of the overall UX puzzle.
-Before a UX designer even begins to design the interface, they should have solid research and an understanding of what problem they are trying to solve.
+Before a UX professional even begins to design the interface, they should have solid research and an understanding of what problem they are trying to solve.
 Designing a user interface before researching user needs can lead to assumptions that confuse or frustrate your users.

 Myth #2: UX is just for digital products.